 Off-site SEO is a complex web of habits and exchanges more akin to relationship management than construction.

-But offsite SEO is about more than just increasing your visibility and traffic in search engines.
 If done correctly, you’ll increase referral traffic from whichever sources you build links on, your brand reputation will improve, and you’ll earn more customer loyalty as a result.
-As a SaaS company, customer loyalty is vital if you want to stay alive.
-Take a look at this customer churn graph:

 (Image Source: Totango)

-Hopefully, you now see why offsite SEO is so critical for SaaS companies.
-I’ll get to the “how” in a minute, but first, I want to address some key, unique challenges that SaaS companies face while pursuing the strategy.
+I’ll get to the “how” in a minute, but first, I want to address some key, unique challenges that SaaS companies face while pursuing a content marketing strategy.

-If you’re starting from scratch, however, you’ll find it’s notoriously difficult to get your foot in the door anywhere.
 The most critical period for offsite SEO development is your first few months—you’ll see the lowest returns on your investment, but you have to keep going if you want to scale.

 Scaling to new sources.
 After your early momentum starts to subside, you’re going to find it difficult to keep scaling upward.
-SaaS companies have a huge potential for future returns, especially compared to SaaP companies:

 (Image Source: Cloud Strategies)